-The Clark County Housing Scholarship program may be offered to new freshmen students, who graduated high school from Clark County in the State of Nevada, and their first semester of college enrollment is fall semester.
+The Clark County Housing Scholarship program may be offered to new freshmen students, who graduated high school from Clark County in the State of Nevada, whose first semester of college enrollment is in the fall semester.
 Students must meet the UNLV academic admissions standards for consideration.

-Freshmen students who complete their first year at UNLV, become sophomore students, and continue to live in the residence halls may receive $1,500 fall semester and $1,500 spring semester.
+Freshmen students who complete their first year at UNLV, become sophomore students, and continue to live in the residence halls may receive $1,500 in the fall semester and $1,500 in the spring semester.

-- Each semester, a student must enroll and complete 12 credit hours
+- Must enroll and complete 12 credit per semester (excluding summer)

-- Each semester, a student must have a 2.75 grade point average
+- Must have a 2.75 cumulative grade point average

-- Each semester, a student must live in a UNLV residence hall
+- Must live in a UNLV residence hall

 Students who do not live in the UNLV residence halls during the fall or spring semester automatically forfeit this scholarship.
 There is no appeal process.
 This scholarship is conditional upon students living in a UNLV residence hall.